7mind/izumi/doc/microsite/src/main/tut/distage/00_distage.md

 @scaladoc[TagK](com.github.pshirshov.izumi.fundamentals.reflection.WithTags#TagK) is distage's analogue of `TypeTag` for higher-kinded types such as `F[_]`, it allows preserving type-information at runtime for types that aren't yet known at definition.
 You'll need to add a @scaladoc[TagK](com.github.pshirshov.izumi.fundamentals.reflection.WithTags#TagK) context bound to create a module parameterized by an abstract `F[_]`.
-Use @scaladoc[Tag](com.github.pshirshov.izumi.fundamentals.reflection.WithTags#Tag) to create modules parameterized by non-higher-kineded types.
+Use @scaladoc[Tag](com.github.pshirshov.izumi.fundamentals.reflection.WithTags#Tag) to create modules parameterized by non-higher-kinded types.

 Interpreters: